Aerial view of the Redentore Basilica in Venice, as seen from the Venetian lagoon. Two large domes are visible from the water

 What are the agreement endings for past participles in Italian?

 The endings for Italian past participles are given in the table below.
-Note that the gender and number of the noun are what will help you pick.
+Note that the and of the noun are what will help you pick.

 Endings